on this page

 We only transfer payments when we receive them from the paying parent.

-We have ways we can recover overdue child support but we can’t say how long this will take.
+We have ways to recover overdue child support, but we can’t say how long this will take.

 Who should use it